 The Welsh Government website also has lots of useful information about apprenticeships.

 You must be employed for 16 hours per week to become an apprentice, or employed or volunteering for 16 hours per week to start a work-based qualification.
-If you require help with finding an apprenticeship or employment, please contact our Recruitment Service on firstname.lastname@example.org
+If you require help with finding an apprenticeship or employment, please contact our Employment Bureau on firstname.lastname@example.org

 Visit the course information pages to find the right subject for you and the apprenticeship route you would like to complete.
 Complete an online application via the link on the course information page and an assessor or course specialist will then be in touch to confirm your employment status and to check that your skills and experience are suited to the qualification you have applied for.